lnsandnkth/katacoda-scenarios/lnav/step3.md

 This should print out something like this:
 ![sys_log_csv.png](./assets/sys_log_csv.png)
 The statement grouped all different programs together that ran since the vm started, and counted how many times they appeared in the system logs.<br>
-The first line states the field names, beneath is the data.<br>
+The first line states the field names separated by a comma, beneath is the data.<br>
 Having a look at what the statement consists of.<br>
 ```sh
 lnav -n \